-- 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
-See "Computer components" on page 5 for the locations of various components in your computer. - 2.
-Ensure that the cables are routed correctly before reinstalling the computer cover.
-Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover. - 3.
-Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
-Then, push the cover to the front of the computer until it snaps into position.
+1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
+See "Computer components" on page 7 for the locations of various components in your computer.

+- 2. Ensure that the cables are routed correctly before reinstalling the computer cover.
+Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover.

-Figure 108.
+Figure 133.
 Reinstalling the computer cover

-- 4. Install the screws to secure the computer cover. - 5.
-Place the computer in an upright position. - 6.
+- 4. Place the computer in an upright position. - 5.
 If there is any locking device available, lock the computer cover.
-See "Preparing your computer and removing the computer cover" on page 55. - 7.
+See "Locking your computer" on page 29. - 6.
 Reconnect the external cables and power cords to the corresponding connectors on the computer.
-See "Hardware locations" on page 1. - 8.
+See "Hardware locations" on page 1. - 7.
 Update the configuration of your computer if necessary.
-See "Using the Setup Utility program" on page 31. - 9.
+See "Using the Setup Utility program" on page 35. - 8.
 If a newly installed hardware component does not work correctly, update the device driver.
-See "Keeping your computer current" on page 26.
+See "Keeping your computer current" on page 28.